apalmer1377/Nand2Tetris/README.md

     \*\*Might revisit this as memory allocation and general code quality is not great\*\*

 Chapter 8: projects/08/\*.asm, translator.c, Complete VMTranslator written in C passed stage 1 and stage 2 tests

+Chapter 9: none

+Chapter 10: jack\_compiler.c, xml\_formatter.c, class.c, sub.c, command.c, expression.c, util.c, jack\_compiler.h, Makefile -- Tokenizer working, still need to write second XML outputter
+    \*\*NOTE: The XML outputted by the program is slightly different than the examples given, for two reasons:
+                1. The four "keyword constants" I marked as such, so that in the XML, "null" "this" "true" and "false" are enclosed in "<keywordConstant>" tags.
+In the examples, these are just "<keyword>" tags.
+                This was more of a personal preference, and doesn't affect the actual performance.
+                2. When variables are declared as a list (e.g. "var int i,j;"), the program outputs each declaration on its own, rather than maintaining the original structure.
+This was an oversight on my part, but ultimately doesn't affect the end compilation.